Ways to enjoy the sun safely

 - 'CE Mark' and British Standard

-- 100% UV protection written on the label or sticker
+- UV 400 label and 100% UV protection written on the label or sticker

-Also, make sure that the glasses offer protection at the side of the eye, for example, choose wraparound styles.
+- Protection at the side of the eye, for example, wraparound styles.

 Sunscreens will not protect us completely from sun damage on their own.
 However, they can be useful for protecting the parts of skin we can’t shade or cover.
 This is why we recommend using sunscreens together with shade or clothing to avoid getting too much UV exposure.